geoschem/GCHP/docs/source/supplement/setting-up-aws-parallelcluster.rst

   Execution nodes automatically spinup and shutdown according when there are jobs in your queue.

 Now you should have a file name :file:`cluster-config.yaml`.
-This the configuration file with setting for a cluster.
+This is the configuration file with setting for a cluster.

 Before starting your cluster with the :command:`pcluster create-cluster` command, you can modify :file:`cluster-config.yaml` to create cluster based on our AMIs.
 We provide the available AMI ID through `AMI list <https://github.com/yidant/GCHP-cloud/blob/main/aws/ami.md>`_.